whatsplay/whatsapp-play/README.md

 ***messageblast*** is a message bomb script.
 It sends messages to your WhatsApp contact continously.
 The number of messages is decided by you.
 You can blast infinite number of messages to your WhatsApp contact.

 ***savechat*** is a script to save the chat of the person.
-It saves all the messages with that person in message.txt file. (script is in progress)
+It saves all the messages with that person in message.txt file.

 ---